 What to do: Take your baby into the arms and play with them for a while, and you will find that the crying has stopped.

 - I have got colic: When your baby gives out intense wails and is restless, it could be because of colic.
-It occurs up to three hours a day, for at least three days a week, and for at least three weeks in a month.
 These cries would be inexplicable and in high pitch.
-Along with crying, babies also clench their fists, curl their legs, and arch their back.
+Along with crying, babies also clench their fists, curl their legs, and arch their backs.
+It occurs up to three hours a day, at least three days a week, and at least three weeks a month.
+According to the American Academy of Pediatrics, approximately one in five infants are affected by colic.

 - I have had enough: A fussy, whiny cry with the head turning away is a sign that some external stimuli are stressing your baby.